 When creating your social calendar, be mindful of planning sales and promotions.
 Your campaigns will be strongest if you intentionally coordinate them well across multiple platforms.
 This includes featuring products on Stories and in-feed posts, and showcasing that social media content in different ways.

-Want to leave room to adjust your strategy as the season goes on?
+Want to leave room to adjust your social media strategy as the season goes on?
 That’s fine.
 But map out the big important posts you know you’ll want to go live, and add the others later.

 You can add more generic holiday content in your queue under a “holiday” category and then place time slots when you’d like this content to go live.
 Doing so will keep your calendar full with less management on your part.